 The timing is right as it is a centerpiece of the EPCOT expansion project, as well as a selling point for Disney World’s 50th Anniversary.

 Now that fireworks are back in Disney World, this is great timing as many families will get to see the new show on their next visit.
 The previous EPCOT Forever Fireworks show had its final showing on September 28, 2021.

 Firework shows at EPCOT run nightly but can vary based on the park’s operating hours or special events happening on a given day.

 - Under normal circumstances, Disney Harmonious runs between 9:00 pm and 10:00 pm nightly.
-From now through the end of 2021, Disney Harmonious is scheduled to start at 9:45 pm each night.

 Check the My Disney Experience app or the Walt Disney World website for the most updated times during your vacation.

 Of course, everyone loves the fireworks, but it’s the music that makes a nighttime spectacular really special.
 The powerful melodies and memorable lyrics are what made Illuminations: Reflections of Earth our favorite Disney show of all time.
 So naturally, you are excited to see what the music is like for the new show.